mike-plivo/ipfilter/README.md

 ### Rule Management

-The package provides functions to:
+The package provides methods to:

 - Add rules (append or at a specific position)
 - Remove rules